chenbool/ClassicCy/README.md

 `At present, Chinese mainland play, Taiwan, Hong Kong can be normal use`

 ### Description
-`In and out of the battle when the alert, Speak in a group or group while interrupting a hostile spell casting spell`
+`In and out of the battle when the alert, Speak in a group or group while interrupting a hostile spell casting spell，Monitor interrupters, objects, and spells of interruption`

 ### Features